 The Partnership, its members, and consultants supporting the Partnership have produced numerous technical products to describe water conditions in the Mid-Coast.
 There was a recognition that many of these documents, sometimes exceeding 100 pages, were not accessible to the general public.
-As a result, these technical products were translated into interactive StoryMaps with visual elements and accessible narrative with both an and a version.
+As a result, these technical products were translated into interactive StoryMaps with visual elements and accessible narrative with both an English and a Spanish version.
 The StoryMaps were launched in early 2021.
-In addition, an information-rich website was created,.
+In addition, an information-rich website was created, and Oregon Explorer created a tool to explore Mid-Coast water related information